GrandJune/Toy_NK_Landscape/README.md

 A basic NK landscape model based on numpy

 ## NK Landscape Comparison
-This implementation is a less-memory deisign, leading to much more running time.
-In such a design, the fitness is stored by list rather than the hash dict cache.
+This is a less-memory design, resulting in a much longer running time.
+Fitness values are stored by list rather than a hash dict.
 ## NK Landscape Instance
-Compared to this version, we use a hash dict cache design, faster and simultaneously with higher memory occupation.
+We also use a hash dict cache design, which is faster and occupies more memory.

 ## Conclusion
-The numpy design or the matrix design is not suitable.
-The reason is most of the calculation lies in the query of fitness number, rather than the repetitive operation that numpy can accelerate.
-Instead, the exchange between origianl python and numpy environment causes more cost than its benefit.
+Neither the numpy design nor the matrix design are appropriate.
+This is because most of the work is done by querying the fitness number, rather than by repeating repetitive operations that numpy can speed up.
+As a result, the exchange between the original Python environment and the Numpy environment causes more cost than benefit.

-Ultimately, we reach the consensus that hash dict in Python is the picked one.
+In the end, we decide that Python's hash dict is the best.